Ukraine crisis explained

 On February 24, 2022, Russia launched a military operation in Ukraine.

-More than 5 million people remain displaced within Ukraine and an estimated 5.9 million are now living as refugees across Europe.
+More than 5 million people were displaced within Ukraine.
+Some of these people have since returned home.
+However, over 60% of the people who returned home do not feel safe, and 3.6 million people are still displaced within Ukraine.
+An estimated 6 million are now living as refugees across Europe.
 Older people, people with disabilities and people with a lack of economic resources are the most affected.

-This latest escalation in military action comes after eight years of ongoing conflict in eastern Ukraine.
+This latest escalation in military action came after eight years of ongoing conflict in eastern Ukraine.

 1. The Ukraine conflict began in February 2014 when Crimea was annexed from Ukraine.
 Since then, tensions have risen steadily.
 The latest escalation in violence began on 24 February 2022.

 2. Before the recent escalation in conflict, the UN estimated that 2.9 million people in Ukraine already needed humanitarian assistance.
-This number has now grown to 17.6 million people.
-Older people, people with disabilities and people with a lack of economic resources are the most affected.
+This number grew to 17.6 million people.
+Older people, people with disabilities and people with a lack of economic resources were the most affected.

 3. According to the UN Refugee Agency, before the latest increase in violence, nearly 1.5 million people were internally displaced within Ukraine.
 Half were over the age of 60 – making it one of the ‘oldest’ crises in the world.
-This number has now grown to 5.1 million.
+This number now sits at around 3.6 million people internally displaced.

 4. Since 2014, Ukraine has been the target of multiple cyber-attacks, some resulting in devastating power blackouts affecting thousands of people.